petertorelli/gstreamer-cheatsheet/README.md

     ! video/x-raw,width=640,height=480 ! gtksink sync=false
 ~~~

-### Send a webcam over UDP and decode on the same host
+### Send a webcam over UDP and decode

 Hoo boy this took a long time to figure out.
 Ultimately I had to copy the giant cap string for all the elements and remove pieces until I understood (kinda) what was going on.

-First the server.
+First, the server.
 This is the easiest part.
 There's no `h264` or `x264` codecs you'll see in online forums in the latest Brew or MacPorts GStreamer distros (1.16.1, btw).
 So instead I used `gst-libav`.
 Payloading for UDP was new to me, too.

-We need the `videoconvert` since `avenc_mpeg4` expects `video/x-raw,format=I420` and `avfvideosrc` only outputs UYVY, NV12, YUY2 and BGRA.
+Next, we need the `videoconvert` since `avenc_mpeg4` expects `video/x-raw,format=I420` and `avfvideosrc` only outputs UYVY, NV12, YUY2 and BGRA.
+The `queue` should be limited to avoid lag, hence the max setting.

+Lastly, keep in mind that `host` is where the packets are being *sent*.
+This isn't TCP, it's a UDP push to the host, which is the, er, client.
+If you have a firewall you'll need to open port 5000.
+Like the good old days of internet gaming.

 ~~~
 % gst-launch-1.0 -v \
     avfvideosrc device-index=1 ! \
-    queue ! \
+    queue max-size-buffers=1 ! \
     videoconvert ! \
+    videoscale ! \
+    video/mpeg,width=640,height=480,framerate=20/1 ! \
     avenc_mpeg4 ! \
     rtpmp4vpay ! \
     udpsink host=127.0.0.1 port=5000
 ~~~

 The client took a while to figure out since a lot of the caps are not automatically transmitted in the binary stream, which seems odd.
-I thought MPEG I-frames indicated the native resolution. /shrugs/ It is important to use `-v` and verify the frameates are both the same.
+I thought MPEG I-frames indicated the native resolution. /shrugs/ It is important to use `-v` and verify the frame rates are both the same.
 Originally I had copied the caps from the server command to every element of the client command, and then started pulling them out until it failed.

 ~~~
 % gst-launch-1.0 -v \
-    udpsrc address=127.0.0.1 port=5000 caps='application/x-rtp' ! \
+    udpsrc port=5000 caps='application/x-rtp' ! \
     rtpmp4vdepay ! \
-    "video/mpeg, width=(int)800, height=(int)600,framerate=20/1" ! \
+    video/mpeg,width=640,height=480,framerate=20/1 ! \
     avdec_mpeg4 ! \
     videoconvert ! \
     gtksink